pandas-dev/pandas/doc/source/getting_started/intro_tutorials/01_table_oriented.rst

         </li>
     </ul>

-A ``DataFrame`` is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, categorical data and more) in columns.
+A :class:`DataFrame` is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, categorical data and more) in columns.
 It is similar to a spreadsheet, a SQL table or the ``data.frame`` in R.